joaosouza1/frontend-test/STORY.md

 ### React Testing Library

 The name says it all: React Testing Library is tailored for React and it includes handy utilities for rendering components to a virtual DOM and testing the generated HTML.
+I installed it and added a sample test just to make sure it works.

+## React, at last

+With the setup out of the way, it's time to clear the placeholder files I created and start coding.